Table of Contents

 • Container settings:

-Configure startup commands if necessary, and ensure that environment variables or settings required are properly set.
+Configure startup commands if necessary, and ensure that environment variables (licensing, connection strings) are properly set using App Service configuration.

 • Continuous deployment (optional):